SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 ## Architecture

 The enricher is mainly based on 2 open source software:
-- [FastAPI](https://fastapi.tiangolo.com/) to trigger its own execution and to trigger 3 main API: classify, synonyms and translate.
+- [FastAPI](https://fastapi.tiangolo.com/) to trigger the Enricher and to execute 3 main API: classify, synonyms and translate.
 - [Prefect](https://www.prefect.io/) to create a flow of 3 respective tasks (classify, synonyms and translate), that fetch the data needed from Virtuoso, calls the respective API and store the new data in Virtuoso.

 See the [architecture](enricher_architecture.png) for better understanding.